 What is corned beef hash?

-- parsley - adds a touch of green
+- fresh parsley - This adds a pop of green color, which is fitting for this St. Pat's holiday-inspired dish.

 Recipe tips